pith. sign in

 The pith

-SEUSHI combines multi-pinhole SXR imaging and grazing-incidence EUV spectroscopy on a shared camera to deliver temperature and emission measure maps at 1 arcminute resolution every 5 seconds.
+SEUSHI combines multi-pinhole soft X-ray imaging with grazing-incidence EUV spectroscopy on a shared camera to produce temperature and emission measure maps of the solar corona at 1 arcminute resolution and 5 second cadence.

 A machine-rendered reading of the paper's core claim, the machinery that carries it, and where it could break.